 At each stage, an integrated approach to business processes and decision-making is reflected in the customer experience.

 Integrated Business Planning (IBP) provides solutions throughout your enterprise.
 Its effect ultimately improves the customer experience.

-For decades, the Principals of Oliver Wight have helped enterprises reach their fullest potential.
+For decades, the Business Advisors of Oliver Wight have helped enterprises reach their fullest potential.
 To learn more about how Oliver Wight can help your organization get the most from each and every customer relationship, be sure to visit our website and review our resource offerings.